brotherswatching/UAV-Detection-and-feature-extraction-based-on-mmWave-radar/README.md

 ![Sine curve fit result of discrete time-frequency curve](./Outcomes/Sine%20curve%20fit%20result%20of%20discrete%20time-frequency%20curve.png)

 Therefore, the rotational speed is 249.20 rpm, the relative error is 6.38%.
 The estimated average maximal Doppler frequency shift is 146.93 Hz, the blade length can be calculated to be 0.069 m, the relative error is 65.1%.
-A significant error exists.

 In summary,